-Tables 1 and 2, World view, offer an overview of key development issues: How rich or poor are the people in each economy?
+Tables 1 and 2, World View, offer an overview of key development issues: How rich or poor are the people in each economy?
 What is their real level of welfare as reflected in child malnutrition and mortality rates?
 What is the life expectancy of newborns?
-What percentage of adults are illiterate?
+What percentage of adults is illiterate?

 Tables 3 to 7, People, show the rate of progress in social development during the past decade.
 Data on population growth, labor force participation, and income distribution are included.
-New this year is a table on the prevalence and depth of poverty.
-Measures of well-being such as malnutrition and access to health care, school enrollment ratios, and gender differences in access to educational attainment are also provided.
+Measures of well-being such as expenditure on health care, school enrollment ratios, and gender differences in access to educational attainment are also provided.

 Tables 8 to 10, Environment, bring together key indicators on land use and agricultural output, water resources, energy consumption, and carbon dioxide emissions.
 Tables 11 to 15, Economy, present information on the structure and growth of the world's economies, including government finance statistics and a summary of the balance of payments.

-Tables 16 to 19, States and markets, look at the roles of the public and the private sector in creating the necessary infrastructure for economic growth.
+Tables 16 to 19, States and Markets, look at the roles of the public and the private sector in creating the necessary infrastructure for economic growth.
 These tables present information on private investment, stock markets, and the economic activities of the state (including military expenditure), as well as a full table of indicators on information technology and research and development.

-Tables 20 and 21, Global links, contain information on trade and financial flows, including aid and lending to developing countries.
+Tables 20 and 21, Global Links, contain information on trade and financial flows, including aid and lending to developing countries.

-Because the World Bank's primary business is providing lending and policy advice to its low- and middle-income members, the issues covered in these tables focus mainly on these economies.
+Because the World Bank's primary business is providing lending and policy advice to its low- and middleincome members, the issues covered in these tables focus mainly on these economies.
 Where available, information on the high-income economies is also provided for comparison.
-Readers may wish to refer to national statistical publications and publications of the Organisation for Economic Cooperation and Development and the European Community for more information on the high-income economies.
+Readers may wish to refer to national statistical publications and publications of the Organisation for Economic Co-operation and Development and the European Union for more information on the high-income economies.